decentdao/fractal-docs/README.md

 The Fractal framework has several benefits over traditional DAO implementations:

-* Flexible - A framework for structuring any organization (a _Fractal_) as a group of independent governing bodies (_Nodes_).
+* Build - A composable framework for organizations (a _Fractal_) to be formed as a group of independent governing bodies (_subDAOs) in any structure
-* Extensible - Modules extend the capabilities of nodes by implementing specific business requirements that a DAO may have, such as treasury management and governance.
+* Govern - Custom governance for each subDAO with custom on-chain parent safeguards such as Freezing the subDAO in case of emergency.
-* Interoperable and upgradable - A shared Node architecture that enables any Module to service any Node for any Fractal or even every Node for every Fractal.
+* Scale - An expanding, “plug-and-play” feature set that allows your DAO (or specific subDAOs) to extend the capabilities including treasury management and governance.

 ## Nomenclature

 ##### A Fractal
 A specific type of DAO where contributors can be structured into unique Parent and subDAO hierarchies each with its own governance and Safe treasury (by Gnosis).
-What makes these hierarchies stand out as a Fractal DAO is that each ParentDAO has certain on-chain checks and balances over the Sub-DAO that it formed.
+What makes these hierarchies stand out as a Fractal DAO is that each parentDAO has certain on-chain checks and balances over the Sub-DAO that it formed.

-##### SubDAO
+##### subDAO
-A Safe treasury that has been spawned by a ParentDAO.
-This SubDAO always has certain on-chain safe-guards and controls that the ParentDAO has customized on creation.
-Otherwise, the SubDAO has autonomy to use it's treasury to make on-chain asset decisions with it's own distinct governance method (e.g. Multi-sig vs. Token Vote).
-Any SubDAO also has the autonomy to additionally become a ParentDAO
+A Safe treasury that has been spawned by a parentDAO.
+This subDAO always has certain on-chain safe-guards and controls that the parentDAO has customized on creation.
+Otherwise, the subDAO has autonomy to use it's treasury to make on-chain asset decisions with it's own distinct governance method (e.g. Multi-sig vs. Token Vote).
+Any parentDAO also has the autonomy to additionally become a parentDAO (but not a rootDAO).

-##### ParentDAO
+##### parentDAO
-A Safe treasury that has spawned a SubDAO.
-On creation, the ParentDAO can set the SubDAOs governance method, send it funds and set certain on-chain safe-guards and controls to keep the Parent in some sort of control.
+A Safe treasury that has spawned a subDAO.
+On creation, the parentDAO can set the subDAO's governance method, send it funds and set certain on-chain safe-guards and controls to keep the parent in some sort of control (e.g. freeze powers, delaying timelock period per transaction etc)

-##### RootDAO
+##### rootDAO
-The initial ParentDAO that started the on-chain hierarchies that form the Fractal.
+The initial parentDAO that started the on-chain hierarchies that form the Fractal.
 This is the only Safe treasury that has no safeguards, checks or balances within the Fractal.